 I am writing my morning pages and find myself in a meditation on death.

 Looking at the date, I realize it’s my Dad, John Ryan’s, birthday, or- it was his birthday when he was alive.
-I personally don’t think you can have a birthday after you die- the date stops being relevant to you.
+I don’t think you have a birthday after you die- the date stops being relevant to you.
 It is, perhaps, the anniversary of your birth- but Mozart doesn’t have a 263rd birthday.

 Where We Came From